 Proud father, Chris Laurie, predicts future JSS contestants will adopt several of the innovative solutions of the Dan II team to overcome common design problems faced by other competitors.
 While other parents were astonished these middle school students were capable of using a 3D printer!
 Great job team.

-While this year’s local event is already in the books, it is never too early to start planning for next year.
+Registration for 2018 is now closed, but it is never too early to start planning for next year.
 If you are a student, parent or educator who is interested in participating in next year’s Junior Solar Sprint, fill out the form below and Sullivan Solar Power will keep you apprised with important dates and deadlines.